NathanSparta1/MovieDbCRUDApp/README.md

 # MovieDbCRUDApp
-A CRUD application made using ASP.Net and a connection to an SQL database.
-This app allows users to add, edit or delete movie records from the database.
+An MVC CRUD application made using ASP.Net and a connection to an SQL database.
+This app allows users to add, edit or delete movie records from a locally stored database.

  Technologies used: